Definition Globalization. Description.

-Exchange of ideas and knowledge.
+Exchange of ideas, information and knowledge

 types of Globalization.
 Dimensions